omniversereality/panda-yml/README.md

 As of now you can set the channels which you'd like panda-bot to work in as well as the currency/currencies allowed in the server, you can also set welcome messages and ticker channels

+You can indicate whether this is a public server by setting a public invite and set a number of metrics to ensure your server can be shown up in the correct search results

 ## Support

 If you'd like some help on how to write your panda.yml please [contact us via Discord](https://discord.gg/Hs57Jg4) and let us know